• Destination Information

 For those who are seeking an adventure in the waters, nothing quite beats a sailboat.
 This type of boat will give you a traditional sailing experience, while also enabling you to escape the crowds on the coast.
 Sailboats are also easy vessels to anchor – perfect if you wish to explore hidden coves, quaint fishing villages and more!

 Sailboats can be hired individually or with a group.
 Nevertheless, as a certain amount of knowledge is required to manage these vessels, it may be more reassuring to travel with your friends, family or even colleagues.
-The experience is always better when shared and you can even hire a skipper onboard.
+The experience is always better when shared, and you can even hire a skipper onboard.
 A team building, in particular, on a sailboat can be beneficial if the skipper allows you to practice sailing.
 In this situation, various people would need to work together to make sure the boat sails.

 Motorboats